 A Guide to Sailing in New Zealand

-Our guide to sailing in New Zealand will be starting from the northernmost sights of North Island and working our way down to the nation’s breathtaking South Island.
+Our guide to sailing in New Zealand starts at the northernmost sights of North Island and works down to the nation’s breathtaking South Island.
 While some sailors may claim that South Island is far more ethereal than New Zealand’s North Island, witnessing the Bay of Islands situated north of Auckland will likely put that claim to shame.

 The Bay of Islands is home to a plethora of New Zealand’s most beautiful beaches and islands, as well as some precious cultural sites, like Waitangi Treaty Grounds, where New Zealand’s Treaty of Waitangi was signed, sealing the nation’s independence from colonial rule.

 You may also get to see some wild whales and dolphins in the crystal clear waters around Paihia Wharf!